ESE205/PiCar/README.md

 ## Pin Overrides <a name="ConfigurePinOverrides"></a>

-While it is not reccomended, it is possible to override the default pin configuration with a custom configuration.
+While it is **not reccomended**, it is possible to override the default pin configuration with a custom configuration.

 When initializing the PiCar class, you can pass a `pins` argument which will override default pins for mock hardware.